dwisianto/github-bak2021-03/w3/y16/nlp16/README.md

 - Prakash M Nadkarni, et. al. "Natural Language Processing: an Introduction" ([PDF]( https://pdfs.semanticscholar.org/b97e/3bd95b22fb87bd14615f4aeea6711c5a0be3.pdf ))
 - Eugene Charniak, "Statistical Techniques for Natural Language Processing" ([PDF](https://pdfs.semanticscholar.org/29fd/bbd3bb0b3c798a57e10576d318281d37dd2a.pdf))
+- Gold, E. Mark, "Language identification in the limit."
+Information and control 10, no. 5 (1967): 447-474.
+[PDF](http://www.cs.nott.ac.uk/~pszbsl/G52HPA/articles/Gold:67a.pdf) [Wiki](https://en.wikipedia.org/wiki/Language_identification_in_the_limit)
+>  This paper is as important to machine learning as the famous results by Godel on the incompleteness of logic, or the classic results by Church and Turing on the limitations of computability.
+Gold analyzed an extremely simple, and yet powerful, model of learning, whereby a teacher communicates with a learner, and assumes nothing in terms of the learner’s capabilities.
+The major result was that the set of context-free languages is not learnable in Gold’s model (which came to be known as inductive inference).
+This was an earth-shattering result 50 years ago, and influenced entire fields of inquiry, like linguistics.
+How is that children as young as 2 or 3 learn an unknown language (entirely unrelated to their ethnicity, as Indian children can learn Japanese just as easily as Japanese children can learn Hindi, if they grew up in Japan or India, respectively)?
+Gold’s paper is still relevant today, in the data-obsessed world of the 21st century, if only to remind us of the inherent limitations in the power of learning.
+If you aspire to be a data scientist, if you don't understand Gold’s theorem, it’s like being a physicist and not knowing the conservation of energy.
+It’s THAT important!
+[Quora](https://www.quora.com/What-are-some-of-the-best-machine-learning-papers-ever-published)

 ## Formal Language